systemdemo/workshop/workshop/SERVICES/systemd-analyze-nginx.md

 Note: we will make this a bit more robust in a second.

-Now we can edit override for the nginx service file to add two extra line
+Now we can edit the override for the nginx service file to add two extra lines:

 ```ini
 [~/] systemctl edit nginx.service